Xbox Elite Controller 2 vs 1 - In-Depth Look At The Differences

 Another huge change for Series 2 is on the UI side of things.
 On the Xbox Accessories App, the Series 2 features a lot more customized abilities and is a lot more straightforward than the Series 1.
 It now features four onboard profiles - three customizable profiles and one default profile that can all be toggled through that main button, as compared to the two on the Series 1.
 Each customizable profile can be configured, customized, and then equipped to a specific slot depending on which configuration you want.

 This is where you see the main difference between the Series 1 and the Series 2 Elite Controller.
 The latter one offers an entire button layout of what each button is currently mapped to.
-Compared to Series 1, we didn't have that ability - it was more of “pick-a-button-map-it” and then figure out what button is already mapped to.
+Compared to Series 1, we didn't have that ability - it was more of “pick-a-button-map-it” and then figuring out what button is already mapped to.
 Now it's more user-friendly, and you can just see everything much easier.

-Another massive upgrade is the addition to mapping a Shift button.
+Another massive upgrade is the addition of mapping a Shift button.
 What a Shift button essentially does is, when pressed, it can remap a certain button to execute another action.
 Let’s take the X button as an example.
 The primary function is the X button, and I can remap it to be the A button upon a Shift button press.
 What that does is, when I hit or toggle the Shift button, that X button is now going to become the A button for the period that I hold that Shift button.
 When that button is remapped within the UI, you are going to get a little logo to show you what that button is remapped to.
 I remap the Shift button to B, so while holding the Shift button, Y will become B. You can also use a Shift button to toggle different sensitivity curves on your sticks - if you want to have a more aggressive sensitivity curve while holding the Shift button, you can.
 And while releasing the Shift button, you can have that default curve.

-Another difference you're going to notice on the Series 2 versus the Series 1 is there are a lot more customizable options.
+Another difference you're going to notice between the Series 2 versus the Series 1 is there are a lot more customizable options.
 On Series 2 you can set Calculations for how your sticks are going to operate - whether Radial, Axis Independent, or True Diagonals.
 These Calculations are pretty much going to improve thumbstick precision and you're going to be able to tweak how the sticks react depending on the setting on these series.

 You're still getting the trigger adjustment settings you did with the Series 1 - you can configure trigger sensitivity and mirror the triggers depending on whether you want that.
 The trigger vibration and brightness settings are pretty much the same on both - you can configure the vibration settings whether you want the motors to be more aggressive or less intense.
-You can also configure the brightness of the LED if you don't want it to be real bright if you're gaming at night, for example.
+You can also configure the brightness of the LED if you don't want it to be really bright if you're gaming at night, for example.

-One thing that the Series 2 doesn't have over the Series 1 is Community Profiles which were the profiles made by the community that would be tweaked specifically for different titles.
+One thing that Series 2 doesn't have over the Series 1 is Community Profiles which were the profiles made by the community that would be tweaked specifically for different titles.
 Maybe in a future update, we're going to have them again, but that's just something to keep in mind if you're a huge fan of those.

 Elite 1 And 2 Common Issues

-I did the research while working on the review to give a fuller picture to count in other users’ experiences and give you guys more objective feedback.
+I did the research while working on the review to give a fuller picture to count on other users’ experiences and give you guys more objective feedback.
 The Elite Controller Series 1 didn't have the best track record when it came to lasting very long.
-The three most occurring problems were sticks drifting, bumpers breaking, and grip peeling off.
+The three most occurring problems were stick drifting, bumpers breaking, and grip peeling off.
 I haven’t had a stick drifting problem, but my trigger lock was not switching correctly between 2 settings, so I could still use my triggers but wasn't able to adjust trigger stops.
 Just overall there were issues some people had good luck with it while others didn't.

 There is mixed user feedback on the annoying stick drift issue.
-Players complain experiencing from insignificant to simply unplayable amounts of drift.
+Players complain about experiencing from insignificant to simply unplayable amounts of drift.
 However, everyone agrees the adjustable stick tension of the Elite Series 2 makes it better, as the higher the tension, the lower the drift is.
 Also from what I was able to see in the videos, the Series 2 stick modules (internal part) are made of metal, not plastic, which will take more time to develop drifting in general.
 I think it will be correct to say the drift issue in Xbox Elite 2 controllers has improved but hasn’t been permanently fixed.

 Just recently both of my Elite 1 Controller bumpers have started failing.
 They only register input about 50% of the time, which means half of the time everything functions perfectly, and sometimes it takes seven clicks to register an input.
 It looks like Microsoft has done some work to improve the bumper problem, but there are still many complaints from users mentioning that the bumpers have become spongy and no longer responsive.